cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 intended by the relevant stakeholders.
 Another instance of this type of message validation is in the context of {{?TLS=RFC8446}}, wherein implementations may use threshold signing protocols to produce signatures of transcript hashes.
-In this setting, signing particiapnts might require the raw TLS handshake messages to validate before computing the transcript hash that is signed.
+In this setting, signing participants might require the raw TLS handshake messages to validate before computing the transcript hash that is signed.

 In general, input message validation is an application-specific consideration